Holographic nature of critical quantum states of proteins

-The exponent that is $\delta=d/2$ for extended states in the metallic phase and $\delta=d_2/d$ for critical states\cite{huckestein1994relation} characterized by the correlation fractal dimension $d_2$ of the wave functions\cite{pook1991multifractality,pracz1996correlation}.
-In Fig.\ref{fig:return}, we show the time-dependent part of the return probability $P(t)$ for all proteins investigated.
-The initial part of the curve up to 0.1685 fs corresponds to the electron diffusion within a single amino acid.
+The exponent is \(\delta=d/2\) for extended states in the metallic phase, { where $d$ is the Euclidean dimension of the space} and \(\delta=d_2/d\) for critical states\cite{huckestein1994relation} characterized by the correlation fractal dimension \(d_2\) of the wave functions\cite{pook1991multifractality,pracz1996correlation}.
+In Fig.~\ref{fig:return}, we show the time-dependent part of the return probability \(P(t)\) for all proteins investigated.
+The initial part of the curve, up to 0.1685 fs, corresponds to the electron diffusion within a single amino acid.
 The bump around 0.1685 fs reflects the difficulty of leaving the initial amino acid and the higher probability of returning to the origin.
-The part beyond 0.1685 fs is related to the large-scale inter-amino acid diffusion.
+The part beyond 0.1685 fs is related to large-scale inter-amino acid diffusion.
 Up to the cutoff time of about 10 fs, proteins of different sizes and shapes share the same universal curve.
-Different proteins practically consist of the same critically disordered bulk material so that finite details of proteins don't influence the curves.
-The exponent $\delta\approx 2/3$ indicates that the fractal dimension of the wave functions is $d_2 \approx 2$ ($d=3$), approximately an integer.
+The exponent \(\delta\approx 2/3\) indicates that the fractal dimension of the wave functions is { \(d_2 = 2.0\pm 0.09\) (\(d=3\)),} approximately an integer.

-The distribution of density-density correlation of wave functions (\ref{denden}) also confirms these findings.
-Since the level spacing of proteins is highly variable throughout the energy spectrum, we can avoid unfolding the spectrum\cite{guhr1998random} and instead can study the wave function correlation between $l^{th}$ neighbor energy levels
+The distribution of the density-density correlation of wave functions (\ref{denden}) further confirms these findings.
+Since the level spacing of proteins is highly variable throughout the energy spectrum, we study the wave function correlation between the \(l^{\mathrm{th}}\) neighbor energy levels